scrapy/itemloaders/docs/api-reference.rst

         Populate the item with the data collected so far, and return it.
 The data collected is first passed through the :ref:`output processors
-        <loaders-processors>` to get the final value to assign to each
+        <processors>` to get the final value to assign to each
         item field.

     .. method:: nested_xpath(xpath)